fatimamatieva/DAT240_ASSIGNMENTS/Lab3/README.md

 ### The invoice context

 The invoice context should contain data and logic related to payment of the order.
 After the order is created this should handle things like sending the invoice to the customer as well as handling the payment information.
 In this lab, we will only create the invoice and display it as described in the task points at the top.

+### Value objects and EF Core

+This link describes how to define an object as an value object (Owned entity) in entity framework. [https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities](https://docs.microsoft.com/en-us/ef/core/modeling/owned-entities).

+### Tips

+Look at how things are implemented in Cart and Product Context.
+To get the extra information needed for the order, you could create a form on the checkout page, like Product have a create new food item.
+Use the code already there, and the code created in lab2 to get inspiration for how to do this lab.

+Also try and find the code for the different objects from the product and cart context shown in the diagrams.
+The cart and product context models have already been created, and see how the fields from the code match up with the diagram.